 - You are with me and we are going to explore today one of the seven wonders of the world

 Your Expectations With This Virtual Tour

-This might not be the tour you want but it can be the tour that’ll rejuvenate you.
-Whether you have been to the Taj before or not, I’ll strive to make this virtual tour as interesting and fun as possible.
+This might not be the tour you want, but it can be the tour that’ll rejuvenate you.
+Whether you have been to the Taj before or not, I’ll strive to make this virtual tour as exciting and fun as possible.
 That being said, know that: